terracota-p/terracota-p.github.io/_posts/2021-07-14-year-retrospective.md

 - Frontend - I’d like to do more
 - GraphQL
 - Personal projects - Find a little time to move them forward
-- Haven’t read much CS books this year, just some parts of _Composing Software (Eric Elliott)_ and _Agile Coaching (Rachel Davies)_ - Though I’m glad I’ve been heavily applying concepts from previous readings like _Continuous Delivery (Jez Humble)_ or _Building Microservices (Sam Newman)_
+- Haven’t read much CS of books this year, just some parts of _Composing Software (Eric Elliott)_ and _Agile Coaching (Rachel Davies)_ - Though I’m glad I’ve been heavily applying concepts from previous readings like _Continuous Delivery (Jez Humble)_, _Building Microservices (Sam Newman)_ or _Clean Architecture (Robert C. Martin)_.